nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-1003.13 A secured data system- an ICT revolution

-The global telecommunications sector is rapidly evolving with the integration of

-new technologies and innovative business models.
-Technologies like 5G wireless

-communication, cloud computing, decentralized telecom networks, mobile network

-services, and AI are driving the delivery of cutting-edge services to consumers.
+The global telecommunications sector is rapidly evolving with the integration of new technologies and innovative business models.
+Technologies like 5G wireless communication, cloud computing, decentralized telecom networks, mobile network services, and AI are driving the delivery of cutting-edge services to consumers.
 However,

-Sri Lanka has lagged behind in adopting these advancements at the same pace as global

-trends.
-Additionally, the high costs of telecommunication services negatively impact both

-local consumers and the industries that rely on these services.
+Sri Lanka has lagged behind in adopting these advancements at the same pace as global trends.
+Additionally, the high costs of telecommunication services negatively impact both local consumers and the industries that rely on these services.

-The National People’s Power’s telecommunication policy framework addresses all areas

-of the communication sector, including wired and wireless communication industries,

-broadcasting, cinema, and entertainment.
-The framework advocates for a sustainable

-telecommunications sector that quickly adapts to new technologies while ensuring safety,

-consumer-friendliness, and affordability.
+The National People’s Power’s telecommunication policy framework addresses all areas of the communication sector, including wired and wireless communication industries, broadcasting, cinema, and entertainment.
+The framework advocates for a sustainable telecommunications sector that quickly adapts to new technologies while ensuring safety, consumer-friendliness, and affordability.

 #### Principles